 "In my experience it is very unusual and almost bizarre for someone who has not purchased the company to speak to current employees of the company he is looking to purchase," Kraemer said.

-Musk has also targeted Twitter's work-from home policy, having once called for the company's headquarters to be turned into a "homeless shelter" because, he said, so few employees actually worked there.
+He's also targeted Twitter's work-from home policy, having once called for the company's headquarters to be turned into a "homeless shelter" because, he said, so few employees actually worked there.
 The comment also served as a thinly veiled jab at San Francisco, which has a large homeless population.
-He said during Thursday's meeting that he strongly favors working in person, according to Weinstein.

 It's not clear if this week's meeting means that the two sides have come closer together on resolving their issues.
 Shares of Twitter have been trading well below the $54.20 per share that Musk has agreed to pay amid Wall Street doubts that the deal will be consummated.